December 23, 2016

 The International Communication Enhancement Center

-With those thoughts in mind, below is a list of activities I've seen
+With all this, and more, in mind, below is a list of activities I've

-reported as being effective in preventing and countering rumors and myth
+seen reported as being effective in preventing and countering rumors and

 initiatives, as well as activities I've undertaken myself.
 However, please